ANGELICA ARCHANGELICA _ ANGELICA _ ARCHANGEL ::: HOLY GHOST ROOT

-Let’s start with with habitat, the environment is functional medicine.
+Let’s start with habitat; the environment is functional medicine.
 Where does Angelica like to grow?
-Plants in cold, wet regions, offer medicine to this tissue state.
+Plants in cold, wet regions offer medicine to this tissue state.
 A medicine for cold/damp conditions.
 She can cleanse swampy parts of the body.
-Where is there a build of of dampness in the body?
+Where is there a build of dampness in the body?
 Uterus, Digestive tract, Lungs.

 Next let’s look at its texture & shape.
 To some extent, shape is function, and shape can speak to organ affinity & action on that organ.
 Angelica has purple hollow stalks, a signature for the blood vessels and moving blood stagnation.
 This is a signature for the specific indication of purple veins on the forearms - stagnant blood.
-We also see airy roots, growing in damp conditions, giving rise to airing out the wet.
-Lastly let’s look at it’s smell.
-Aroma and is one of the first impressions we experience of our environment.
-Aromatic & pungent.
-Aromatics can deeply penetrate, and suggest a downward flow on fluids.
-They are also purifying, and move wind (gas).
-The active principles of most aromatic herbs are highly antiseptic or germicidal and contain valuable antibiotic principles.
+We also see airy roots, growing in damp conditions, giving rise to ‘airing out the wet’.

 Next let’s look at its taste.
 Taste is an extension of smell, with more detail.
 She is sweet and aromatic at first, then slightly bitter & warming after.
 Yellow & bitter = Liver, to cleanse, Yellow & sweet = Spleen, to boost blood.